Dr. Matthew Paldy, PhD, LP

 Sexual Intimacy & Desire Differences in Couples (NYC)

-Sexual intimacy in long-term relationships is rarely just about sex.
+Sexual intimacy in long-term relationships is rarely only about sex.
 It reflects attachment security, emotional safety, stress regulation, and the capacity to remain emotionally and physically open to a partner over time.
-In NYC couples therapy, difficulties with intimacy often emerge gradually as emotional distance, conflict cycles, or life stress accumulate.
+In NYC couples therapy, difficulties with intimacy often emerge gradually as stress, conflict cycles, and emotional distance accumulate.

-Many couples who seek help are not experiencing a complete absence of intimacy, but a shift in its quality—less spontaneity, less desire, or a growing sense of disconnection during physical closeness.
+Many couples are not experiencing a complete absence of intimacy, but a qualitative shift in it—less spontaneity, reduced desire, or a growing sense of emotional disconnection during physical closeness.

 Common Patterns in Sexual Intimacy Difficulties